litterbox-sf-fall/notes/week_05_ruby_intro/day_02_classes_rspec/dawn_classes/readme.md

 - Doesn't need the .rb file extension, but won't hurt if it's there.

 ###require_relative
-- Just like require, but looks for a relative path instead
+- Just like require, but looks for a relative path instead of a specific path for your ruby gems (like require does)
+- - Doesn't need the .rb file extension, but won't hurt if it's there.